robinrendle/robinrendle.com/_posts/2020-11-04-writing-about-typography.md

 ![An example of the flourished capitals](/uploads/decorative.jpg)

-There’s almost too much to love with this project.
-For one, the students all worked towards building a single typographic system which I’ve never heard of before.
-From what I understand, most type courses  work like most courses of every field: students are effectively in competition with one another, working on their own projects.
-This seems like a much healthier way to foster collaboration.
+Here’s another punk rock thing: the students all worked towards building a single typographic system.
+From what I understand, most type courses work like courses of every field: students are effectively in competition with one another, working on their own projects.
+But this seems like a much healthier way to foster collaboration.

 Also the website is fantastic and the fact that they’re treating this course like a publishing project is _fascinating_ to me.
 But wait—what’s a revival again?
 Well, the website notes: